-The scholary value of the African American press is immense.
-As James Danky reminds us in the Harvard Guide to African-American History (Harvard University Press, 2001):
+The scholarly value of the African American press is immense.
+As James Danky reminds us in the Harvard Guide to African-American History:

-We welcome your suggestions for expanding the guide and encourage your questions!
+We welcome your suggestions for expanding the guide and we encourage your questions!

 Susan Gilroy, Liaison to African and African American Studies and Librarian for Undergraduate Writing Programs, Harvard College Library